 There are 15 different fork models in the RockShox range, with each of those coming in a number of different configurations with various dampers and spring options.
-To jump straight to the fork of your choice, hit the link below and if you want to find out about those, skip down to the bottom of the article.
+To jump straight to the fork of your choice, hit the link below and if you want to find out about those dampers, skip down to the bottom of the article.